UoMResearchIT/matlab-novice/episodes/01-intro.md

    1
 ```

-Something to bear in mind, however, is that all values in an array must be of the same type.
+Something to bear in mind, however, is that all values in an array **must be of the same type**.

 I mentioned before that matlab is actually used to working with arrays rather than individual variables.
 Well, if it is so used to them, can we do operations with them?